PX4/PX4-Devguide/en/middleware/micrortps.md

   -s <sending port>       UDP port for sending.
 Default 2020
 ```

 > **Note** By default the *Client* runs as a daemon, but you will need to start it manually.
-The PX4 Firmware initialization code may in future automatically start the *Client* as a permanent daemon process.
+The PX4 Firmware initialisation code may in future automatically start the *Client* as a permanent daemon process.

 For example, in order to run the *Client* daemon with SITL, and since the data is being shared through UDP, it's required that the daemon is started using the UDP as the transport protocol: